 We believe in supporting those working to meet the needs of underserved populations, proudly partnering with national and global nonprofit groups, patient advocates, and community health organizations to increase disease awareness and extend clinical trial opportunities to those at most risk or most impacted by diseases.

 Diseases and medical conditions may affect people differently, but they still can affect anyone.
-Since certain populations may respond differently to medical treatments, therapies and vaccines, it is vital that people from all races, ethnicities, and genders participate in clinical trials to evaluate if investigational medicines and vaccines are safe and effective for as many people as possible.
+Since certain populations may respond differently to medical treatments, therapies and vaccines, it is vital that people from all races, ethnicities, and sexes participate in clinical trials to evaluate if investigational medicines and vaccines are safe and effective for as many people as possible.

 Moderna is driven by our mission to deliver on the promise of mRNA science to create a new generation of transformative medicines for people.
 We are currently advancing mRNA clinical trials in an effort to address serious unmet needs across several therapeutic areas and multiple diseases.
 Clinical trials are now underway for several of our investigational mRNA vaccines and therapeutics that may have the potential to treat or prevent rare diseases, viruses, and cancers.